iconoclasthero/rpk/README.md

 Adds logging.

-Cleans up a lot of bad bash.
+Cleans up some of the bash... though the original array splats might need to be looked at again.

 Adds the package descriptions from apt-cache instead of omitting them.